Getting yourself healthy before surgeryPreoperative care - getting healthy

 If you get a cold, the flu, a fever, herpes breakout or another illness in the few days before surgery, call your surgeon right away.
 Your surgery may need to be rescheduled.

-Before your surgery, you will need to have a physical exam.
+Before your surgery, you may need to have a medical assessment.
+Ask your surgeon if this is needed.

-- This may be done by your surgeon or your primary care doctor.
+- This may be done by your surgeon or your primary care provider.

 - You may need to visit a specialist who takes care of problems such as diabetes, lung disease, or heart disease.

-- Try to have this checkup at least 2 or 3 weeks before your surgery.
-That way, your doctors can take care of any medical problems you might have well before your surgery.
+- Your surgeon or provider will schedule an appointment, usually a few weeks before surgery That way, your doctors can take care of any medical problems you might have well before your surgery.

 Some hospitals will also have you visit with an anesthesia provider at the hospital or have a phone call from the anesthesia nurse before surgery.